 The application deadline for this scholarship was Monday, September 30, 2019.

 Penn State Scholarships

 These scholarships are available to Penn State World Campus students as well as students at other Penn State campuses.
 This is not a complete list.
 You can find more information about Penn State scholarships on the Penn State Office of Student Aid website.

 Alpha Sigma Lambda

 Two applicants are selected by our Pi Delta Chi committee as candidates for the Alpha Sigma Lambda Adult Student Foundation Scholarship.
 You do not have to be a member of Alpha Sigma Lambda to apply for a scholarship.
-Visit their website for more details.
+Visit the Alpha Sigma Lambda website for more details.

-The Penn State LGBTQA Student Resource Center offers several scholarships to LGBTQA+ students and those who advocate for and contribute to this community.
-Each scholarship has its own eligibility criteria and application.
-Visit their website for more details.
+The Penn State Center for Sexual and Gender Diversity offers several scholarships to LGBTQ+ students and those who advocate for and contribute to this community.
+Each scholarship has its own eligibility criteria.
+This scholarship is currently open to submissions.
+Visit the Penn State Student Affairs website for more details.